DiegelD/CarND-MPC-Project/README.md

 **Some advantages over other controllers**:<br />
 - Easier computation than steady-state optimal control
 - Greater adaptability to parametric changes than infinite horizon control
-- Better tracking than PID and good constraint handling among others.
+- Better tracking than PID and good constraint handling among others

 # 2) Function Development
 ### 2.1 Translation & Rotation